Categories: Lifestyle

 (Credit: shawnanggg / Unsplash)

 Lost track of time while hanging out with your best buds?
 It’s best you share a cab with your pals.
 The last buses and trains tend to be emptier, so you may be sharing these modes of public transportation with some “customers”.
-Let’s avoid bumping into any of them; stock up on TADA vouchers, Grab vouchers, Gojek vouchers or RYDE vouchers to save some cab monies during this month.
+Let’s avoid bumping into any of them; stock up on TADA vouchers, Grab vouchers, Gojek vouchers or RYDE vouchers to save some cab money during this month.

 24. Reschedule those renovations